WHAT WILL MY CONCERT EXPERIENCE BE LIKE?

 FACE MASKS ARE REQUIRED

-Face masks covering the nose and mouth will be required for guests, staff and musicians at all times in the Mahaffey Theater.
+- Face coverings covering the nose and mouth will be required for guests, staff and musicians at all times in the Mahaffey Theater.
 Please bring your own mask; disposable ones will be provided if necessary.

 WELCOME TO THE MAHAFFEY THEATER

-To reduce contact in the lobby, plexiglass and touchless pay systems have been installed at bar areas and concierge desk.
-Drinks may not be taken into the theater.
+- To reduce contact in the lobby, plexiglass and touchless pay systems have been installed at bar areas and concierge desk.

 IN THE CONCERT HALL